-For some accommodations, you'll receive regular and large-print test books and/or regular and large-block answer sheets and instructions.
+For some accommodations, you'll receive regular and large-print test books and/or regular and large-print answer sheets and instructions.
 These extra materials are included to cover the different needs of your students and support staff, where applicable.
-You will return any unused materials with the test book returns after all testing is completed.